fatih/structs/README.md

 Structure contains various utilities to work with Go (Golang) structs.
 It was initially used by me to convert a struct into a `map[string]interface{}`.
-With time I've added other high level functions for structs.
+With time I've added other utilities for structs.
 It's basically a high level package based on primitives from the reflect package.
-Feel free to add new high level functions or improve the existing code.
+Feel free to add new functions or improve the existing code.

 ## Install